github/GitPad/README.md

 # [Click This Link](https://github.com/downloads/github/GitPad/Gitpad.zip)

+## Notepad sucks!
+What about $FAVORITE\_EDITOR instead?

+Good news!
+As of GitPad 1.2, the default editor will be whatever editor is associated with .txt files.
+Normally, that's Notepad, but if you like a different editor, you can now use that instead.

 ## How to install (long version)

 Just copy GitPad.exe to a folder and double-click on it.
 It will install